evanharmon/in-mono/headspace/linux/linux-scripts-exit-codes.md

 ## Features
 - exit status code stored in `$?` env var
 - exit code `0` is often considered success
+- if `exit #` not provided in script, exits with status of last command

 ## Common error codes
 - `1`: general error